A General Framework for Design-Based Treatment Effect Estimation in Paired Cluster-Randomized Experiments: Introduction

 The estimation framework presented in this paper supports three primary insights for pCRT analysis.
-First, the framework clarifies that common baseline estimators are equivalent as long as cluster sizes are well matched within each pair, a fact which was been under-discussed in the literature.
+First, the framework clarifies that common baseline estimators are equivalent as long as cluster sizes are well matched within each pair, a fact which has been under-discussed in the literature.
 Second, it provides a novel and intuitive perspective on the bias-variance trade-off between baseline estimators.
-And finally, the framework emphasises the importance of covariate adjustment to overcome this bias-variance trade-off.
+And finally, the framework emphasizes the importance of covariate adjustment to overcome this bias-variance trade-off.
 Simulation studies further illustrate the strengths and weaknesses of different point and associated variance estimators with and without covariate adjustment.
-We also evaluate estimators through further simulation study using real data from an educational efficacy trial, the Cognitive Tutor Algebra I (CTAI) study \citep{pane_effectiveness_2014}.
 We find that, in addition to providing a general framework for estimation in pCRTs, the estimator we present supports fixed-sample unbiased estimation with similar precision to a common regression model.

-We focus our comparison and framework on analyzing pCRTs with aggregated cluster-level data rather than individual-level data.
+We focus our comparison and framework to analyzing pCRTs with aggregated cluster-level data rather than individual-level data.
 There are a number of reasons to take this approach.
 First, from a design-based perspective, using data aggregated to the cluster level recognizes the experimental design -- that random assignment occurred at the cluster level \citep{imai_essential_2009, rhodes_pairwise_2014}.
 Second, there may be restrictions on sharing individual-level data, so cluster-level analyses can better support sharing analyses for replication and using publicly available data \citep{schochet_analyzing_2020}.
 Finally, and perhaps most importantly, there is evidence that individual-level analyses do not see large precision or accuracy gains over cluster-level analyses \citep{green_analysis_2008, athey_chapter_2017, schochet_analyzing_2020,su_model-assisted_2021}.

 We also focus on a specific estimand, from a fixed-population perspective.
 Previous work has provided unifying frameworks or estimators for a range of estimands of interest that come from viewing the pairs as fixed or sampled from a super-population as well as viewing individuals within a cluster as fixed or sampled from a super-population \citep{rhodes_pairwise_2014, imai_essential_2009}.
 This is important as there are a number of possible estimands for pCRTs, which may address different policy questions or be more or less difficult to compute \citep{athey_chapter_2017, kahan_estimands_2023}.
 This work makes a complementary contribution -- articulating a general framework for design-based estimation for a single estimand, explicitly comparing different estimation strategies for the ATE.